MaddyGuthridge/COMP3891/Multiprocessor Systems/scheduling algorithms/round robin scheduling.md

 ## Cons
 - Assumes all tasks are equal in priority

-## Timeslice duration
+## Time slice duration
-We need to decide on a good timeslice duration.
+We need to decide on a good time slice duration.

 - If it is **too short**, then we waste time switching between processes due to the overhead of [[context switch|context switching]].
 - If it is **too long**, then we risk making the system unresponsive if the app handling a particular even has to wait too long in the queue.

+## Alternatives